ninamutty/backbone-review/README.md

 ### Rendering Views

-**HTML has hierarchy** When an HTML element is nested inside of another element, the outer-most element has a higher hierarchy.
+**The structure of our HTML has hierarchy** When an HTML element is nested inside of another element, the outer-most element has a higher hierarchy.
+That outer-element acts as a container for it's inner-elements.

-With Backbone Views, some views will be responsible for other views and act as a container with hierarchy over
+Some backbone views will be responsible for other views and act as a container with hierarchy over the inner-elements that are generated from the views.

 For example, in the Rolodex project, the Rolodex view was responsible for rendering many contact views